-Why do you choose to eat at home before going out with friends?
-Why does the school not have a hockey rink?
-Why does the U.S. government have to tax?
-These are the questions this class, an introduction to Economics, which is the study of how people and governments make decisions regarding money, production, consumption, and employment, will answer.
+Economics is the study of how people and governments make decisions regarding money, production, consumption, and employment.
 Topics covered will include the law of supply and demand, saving, borrowing, and investing.
 Students considering a major in business or students simply interested in their own financial futures should consider taking this class.
-Upon completion of the course, you will understand terms such as labor, capital, inflation, unemployment, and money supply.
+Upon completion of the course, students will understand terms such as labor, capital, inflation, unemployment, and money supply.